Agave Nectar and Acne: Why This Sweetener Is The Unhealthiest Superfood Ever

 It’s this image of Mexicans relaxing in the sun with a delicious glass of tequila that agave nectar marketers are desperate to convey to people.
 One advert says “For thousands of years natives to central Mexico used different species of agave plants for medicine, as well as for building shelter.”

 All agave plants ooze plenty of nutritious sap, which Mexicans would traditionally boil to produce a liquid called miel de agave or aguamiel.
 This is the agave that the Aztecs used to sweeten their foods, and this is the agave with promising health and acne benefits.
-Miel de agave is packed with compounds called fructans, which may accelerate the metabolism and help acne by combating insulin resistance.
+Miel de agave is packed with compounds called fructans, plus an abundance of antioxidants and interesting enzymes.

 The production process – as far from natural as can be